Love's Labour's Lost (film): Release

-Box office

-Love's Labour's Lost was not a box office success.
-It opened on 2 April 2000 in the United Kingdom, earning £143,649 in its run on 186 screens.
-It later opened on 11 June 2000 in the United States, playing on two screens and earning $24,496 on its opening weekend.
-In its US release, Love's Labour's Lost played on fewer than 20 screens and brought in $284,291 against a budget of $13 million.

 Critical reception

 Love's Labour's Lost was met with a mixed reception from critics.
-It currently holds a 49% on Rotten Tomatoes, based on 67 reviews, with an average rating of 5.54/10.
+It currently holds a 50% on Rotten Tomatoes, based on 68 reviews, with an average rating of 5.54/10.
 The website's critical consensus reads, "Interesting idea, poor execution."
 On Metacritic, the film has a weighted average score of 35 out of 100, based on 29 critics, indicating "generally unfavorable reviews".

-Roger Ebert called the film "winsome, charming, sweet and slight", but gave it only two-and-a-half out of four stars, attributing some of the film's flaws to the original material stating, "All is light and winning, and yet somehow empty.
+Roger Ebert called the film "winsome, charming, sweet and slight", but gave it only two-and-a-half out of four stars, attributing some of the film's flaws to the original material: "All is light and winning, and yet somehow empty.
 It's no excuse that the starting point was probably the weakest of Shakespeare's plays.
 Love's Labour's Lost is hardly ever performed on the stage and has never been previously filmed, and there is a reason for that: It's not about anything.
 In its original form, instead of the songs and dances we have dialogue that's like an idle exercise in easy banter for Shakespeare."
 Kenneth Turan of the Los Angeles Times complained that the film "should be fun but isn't... worst of all perhaps is its smug air of pleasure at how clever it thinks it's being."

 Some critics complained about the casting.
 Nathan Lane as Costard received favourable notice, as did Adrian Lester.
 But the leads (Silverstone and Nivola) were generally panned; Stanley Kauffmann, who had been highly complimentary of Branagh's four-hour film version of Hamlet, called them "inadequate in every way."
 John Simon complained as well of cutting that left the film's best actors (he mentions McEwan and Briers) with little to do.
 Kauffmann and Simon both noted that the film's ending, in which newsreel footage shows the men going off to fight in World War II, was grotesquely at odds with the frothy tone of the movie it concluded.